rmariani/doc-drafts/docs/hoon/sail.md

 ### A More Interesting Example

 Now let’s apply knowledge of string interpolation and the Sail subject in a Sail source file.
-This produces a page with much more.
+The following code produces more interesting things than the example we saw before.

 ```
 /=  gas  /$  fuel:html